MinecraftPlayground/server-management-dashboard/docs/compose_concept.md

 ## Main Dashboard UI
 This service provides the dashboard hosted on `http://localhost:8080`.
-It's in the same network as `server1` and `server2`, thus it's able to connect to the services `http://dashboard_communication:61001` and `http://dashboard_communication:61002` to access the data.
+It's in the same network as service `server1` and service `server2`, thus it's able to connect to the service `http://server1:61000` and service `http://server2:61000` to access the data.

 `minecraft/dashboard/compose.yml`
 ```yml